Roughly 520 students graduated with a degree in Film, Video & Photographic Arts from 8 degree programs available in Massachusetts.

 It's hard to beat Emerson College if you wish to pursue Film, Video & Photographic Arts as a major.
 Film majors from Emerson College receive an earnings boost of about 1.3% over the average earnings of film, video & photographic arts majors.
 Situated in Boston, Massachusetts, this college is ideal for students who flourish in a city atmosphere.

 Brandeis University is among your top options if you want to study Film, Video & Photographic Arts.
-Graduates of the film program make around $40,371 in their early career salary and $67,150 in their mid-career salary.
+Brandeis University film, video & photographic arts students receive 8.9% more than the average film grad.
 The location in a big city is wonderful for scholars trying to find adequate chances for social networking, experience, and discovery.

 It's difficult to beat Clark University if you want to pursue Film, Video & Photographic Arts as a major.
 Worcester, Massachusetts is an appropriate environment for students who like the fast-paced urban lifestyle.